 Lunchtime in the Studio

-In the intimate setting of the Core Dance Studios on the Decatur Square, Lunchtime in the Studio amplifies the heart of Core Dance’s vision - purposeful artistic risk taking, invention, community participation, led collaboration, knowledge sharing and enquiry.
+Lunchtime in the Studio amplifies the heart of Core Dance’s vision - purposeful artistic risk-taking, invention, community participation, led collaboration, knowledge sharing and enquiry.
 Lunchtime in the Studio offers the public active engagement and participation in the stimulating environment of Core Dance’s home on the Decatur Square.